oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

 image:
   src: blog/2023/graphs-and-charts.png
 summary: |
-  Learn how to leverage Web Platform Tests to give your polyfills the confidence that they are implementing upcoming browser features correctly, including a comprehensive report of failing/passing tests on each change.
+  Learn how to leverage Web Platform Tests to ensure your polyfills are implementing upcoming browser features correctly, including how to generate a comprehensive report of failing/passing tests on each change.
 ---